Skilled Nursing & Assisted Living (Combined calendar)

 Volunteers Share Their Interests

-One of the critical components of our activities program, and a crucial reason for its success in engaging residents and keeping them involved, is the good hearts and generous spirits of our volunteers.
+One of the critical components of our activities program, and a crucial reason for its success in engaging residents and keeping them involved, are the good hearts and generous spirits of our volunteers.
 Their participation helps make it possible for the program to be as vital as it is.
 Their reward is the opportunity to share their interests and hobbies with an eager group of like-minded seniors.

 Be a Volunteer.